 Scapular dyskinesis

-Scapular dyskinesis is a scary-sounding term for something that’s relatively common.
-It’s a catch-all term for dysfunctional movement of the shoulder blade that may be caused by weaknesses and tightness of the shoulder joint.
+Scapular dyskinesis is a catch-all term for dysfunctional movement of the shoulder blade that may be caused by weaknesses and tightness of the shoulder joint.
 Rotator cuff injury or nerve entrapment can also cause scapular dyskinesis.

 In 30- to 50-year-old shoulders, the primary diagnosis is a rotator cuff tear (likely partial).
 These patients report painful overhead motion, pain when reaching behind their back, and difficulty sleeping on their painful side.

-The pain has usually come on gradually and movement is painful while range of motion remains full.
-Rotator cuff strength in these patients may not be dramatically weak.
+The pain usually grows gradually and movement is painful while having a full range of motion.
+Rotator cuff strength in these patients may not be too weak.
 Imaging may be helpful to rule out severe tears or to visualize the extent of tendonitis/tendinosis that may be present.

 One complication of shoulder diagnosis in this age group is the secondary diagnoses that result from partial rotator cuff tears.